Karbon is a feature-rich global operating platform for accounting firms that needed better solutions to onboard new users.

 To achieve a populated dashboard of client projects, users need to jump through a series of steps that happen in different areas across the app.
 So I chose to isolate these steps in a guided wizard to keep users focussed on only the actions they need to take, and let the tech to do the heavy lifting in the background.

-After a few weeks, 87% of users had made it through the new onboarding steps—69% returned for a second session.
+After a couple of weeks, 87% of users had made it through the new onboarding steps—69% returned for a second session.

 At the time we didn't have a reliable metric or mechanism for AB testing to compare conversion impact against.
 Our team was okay with this trade-off given the majority of users (and likely higher quality leads) successfully completed the set up steps and we had a new baseline to improve upon.